The role of the UMSS Scheme Actuary

 My role

 Actuaries are experts in risk, finance and statistics.
 Every UK pension scheme must have a Scheme Actuary who advises and assists trustees on all aspects of their pension scheme.
-I am the Scheme Actuary for UMSS and about a dozen other pension schemes which are all quite different.
-I am also Chief Actuary at Mercer, so I have responsibility for much of our intellectual capital and professional standards.
+I am the Scheme Actuary for a number of pension schemes including UMSS and some others in the Higher Education sector.
+I have been Scheme Actuary for UMSS since 2024 when the previous Scheme Actuary retired.

 A large part of my job is to consider risk.
 Pension schemes invest in a portfolio of investments which carry risk because the price of investments can go up and down.
 Some investment risk can be good as it may offer higher returns over the longer term.
 On the member payments side, there are risks linked to how long members will live, and what their pensions and other benefits will be in the future.
 We model possible outcomes and make assumptions about how cashflow in and out of the pension scheme is likely to develop.
 We use this to assess what the finances the pension scheme will need now and in the future.